The History of English Dubbing in Rome

 Some of the terrific character actor dubbers.
 1: Tony La Penna.
 2: Robert Spafford.
 3: Edward Mannix.
 4: Frazier Rippy.
 5: John Stacy.
 6: Mel Welles. |

 Of the females, the undisputed dubbing queens were Susan Spafford, Carolyn de Fonseca and Pat Starke, who were all in the business for four-five decades.
 Other leading players of the 1960s and/or 70s were Silvia Faver, Linda Gary, Geneviève Hersent, Jodean Russo, Sally Amarù, Peggy Nelson, Yvonne Pizzini, Joan Rowe, Carol Danell and Uti Hof.
-The great character actresses were Cicely Browne, Louise Lambert, Nona Medici, Veronica Wells, Irene Guest, Jan Lowell and Gisella Mathews, and some of the numerous other ladies that worked with dubbing include Lisa Figus, Chrystel Dane, Alice Campbell, Sonia De Dominicis, Tamara Lees, Vera Dolen, Geraldine Catalano, Peggy Olsen, Sara Collingswood, Arianne Ulmer, Audrey Fairfax, Lucretia Love, Helen Stirling, Shirley Herbert, Sandra Kennedy, Sheila Goldberg, Nina Rootes, Denise Carpenter, Ruth Carter, Nancy Pierce, Nina Matchkaloff, Jane White Viazzi, Shirley Douglas, Anita Ardell, Lenor Madruga, Tallie Cochrane, Sylvia Daneel, Marisha Vasek, Avril Gaynor and Bettine Milne.
+The great character actresses were Cicely Browne, Louise Lambert, Nona Medici, Veronica Wells, Irene Guest, Jan Lowell and Gisella Mathews, and some of the numerous other ladies that worked with dubbing include Lisa Figus, Chrystel Dane, Sonia De Dominicis, Tamara Lees, Alice Campbell, Vera Dolen, Geraldine Catalano, Peggy Olsen, Sara Collingswood, Arianne Ulmer, Audrey Fairfax, Lucretia Love, Helen Stirling, Shirley Herbert, Sandra Kennedy, Sheila Goldberg, Nina Rootes, Denise Carpenter, Ruth Carter, Nancy Pierce, Nina Matchkaloff, Jane White Viazzi, Shirley Douglas, Anita Ardell, Lenor Madruga, Tallie Cochrane, Sylvia Daneel, Marisha Vasek, Avril Gaynor and Bettine Milne.

 The great leading lady dubbers.
 1: Carolyn de Fonseca.
 2: Susan Spafford.
 3: Pat Starke.
 4: Silvia Faver.
 5: Geneviève Hersent.
 6: Linda Gary. |